AI trainer/educator: the complete hiring guide

 Your AI trainer job description probably asks for the wrong skills.

 Most companies hiring AI trainers focus on technical credentials.
 Machine learning background.
 Python experience.
 Data science certifications.
-Then they wonder why 38% of AI adoption challenges stem from insufficient training, even after investing in these expensive hires.
+Then they wonder why 42% of organizations cite lack of skilled professionals as a key challenge, even after investing in these expensive hires.

 The problem is simple.
 You hired someone who understands AI.
 What you needed was someone who understands how adults learn.